Admissions Open For 2021 | +91 91 71 222 333

 MBBS situation in India can clearly be distinguished with the increased rate of applicants to NEET 2020 ranged around 17 lakh.
 MBBS education is one of the most aspired careers in India, as Doctors are certainly the envy of others.
 MBBS situation in India is not only the most sought out career for Indian medical aspirants every year plenty of international students fought for a slot in government and private medical colleges of the country.

-MBBS admission in India is a challenging exercise, in view of the securing of the seat can be done with the NEET ranking involving various categories of reservation.
-The medical aspirants seeking admission in MBBS in India should acknowledge the basic eligibility criteria’s like:
+MBBS admission in India is a challenging exercise, given the securing of the seat can be done with the NEET ranking involving various categories of reservation.
+The medical aspirants seeking admission in the MBBS situation in India should acknowledge the basic eligibility criteria’s like:

 Eligibility to study MBBS in India

 Medical Education is governed in India under the Medical Council of India and all the medical aspirants seeking admission in MBBS situation in India and abroad need to follow the guidelines of this governing body.
 All the Institutions in India and Abroad must be recognized under MCI Act and the course in India is called as MBBS-Bachelors of Medicine and Bachelors of Surgery.

 MBBS admission in India follows the NEET ranking, states, and central categories of seat allotment, including their caste reservation.
 Among the 83,000 available seats, General or OBC category students seeking admission needs to get at least 500 plus marks in the NEET examination.
 BC, SC, ST, Physically challenged categories are decided on the ratio of the top ranking to the categories seat availability and the applicants of the year.